-How does online couples counselling compare to in-person therapy?
+How does online couples therapy compare to in-person therapy?

 The short answer is yes.
-Online couples counselling works.
+Online couples therapy works.
 There are some pros and cons though compared to in-person therapy.

 Benefits of online therapy for couples:

 This one is, unfortunately, self-explanatory.
 By far most people on Earth understand this intuitively now.

 Convenience of seeing a counsellor from your home.

 When you see your therapist online, there is no need to travel to the therapist’s office.
 There is no sitting in the waiting room being exposed to be seen by other clients.
 You don’t need to park your car and walk into a clinic or an office with a therapist’s name on it.

 Most online platforms now offer meetings with more than two people.
 Imagine sitting in front of your computer at home.
 Your partner is in his or her office or on a business trip oversees.
 Both of you can have a couples counselling session with your therapist.
 You see each other, and your therapist, on screen at the same time.